Hiroshi Ōshima: Early life

-From 1918 to 1919, he served in Siberia with the expeditionary forces, and was appointed assistant military attaché in the Japanese embassy to the Weimar Republic.
-Promoted to major in January 1922, he served as a military attaché to Budapest and Vienna from 1923 to 1924.
+From 1918 to 1919, he served in Siberia with the Japanese expeditionary forces and was appointed assistant military attaché in the Japanese embassy to the Weimar Republic.
+Promoted to major in January 1922, he served as a military attaché in Budapest and Vienna in 1923 and 1924.
 After his return to Japan, he was promoted to lieutenant colonel in August 1926.
 Following a promotion to colonel in August 1930, he served as commander of the 10th Field Artillery Regiment from 1930 to 1931.

 Military and diplomatic career

 In 1934, Colonel Ōshima became Japanese military attaché in Berlin.
-He spoke almost perfect German, and was soon befriended by Joachim von Ribbentrop, then Adolf Hitler's favourite foreign policy advisor.
+Described as "more German than a German", he spoke the language almost perfectly, and was soon befriended by Joachim von Ribbentrop, then Adolf Hitler's favourite foreign policy advisor.
 Although Hitler ostensibly used the Foreign Ministry (Auswärtiges Amt) for his foreign relations, he was actually more dependent on the Dienststelle Ribbentrop, a competing foreign office operated by the ex-champagne salesman.

 Ōshima was promoted to major general in March 1935.
 Under Ribbentrop's guidance, Ōshima met privately with Hitler that fall.
 With the support of the Nazi leadership and the Imperial Japanese Army General Staff, Ōshima progressed rapidly while in Berlin.
 He attained the rank of lieutenant general and was appointed ambassador to Germany in October 1938.
 He then transferred to the army reserve.
 During his early months as ambassador, according to evidence presented later at the Nürnberg Trial of Major War Criminals, he plotted the assassination of Joseph Stalin by Russian agents sympathetic to his cause.
 In a conversation that Ōshima had with Heinrich Himmler on 31 January 1939, the former expressed the hope that German-Japanese co-operation in the field of intelligence would lead eventually to the disintegration of the Soviet Union. Ōshima was instrumental in the forging and signing of the Anti-Comintern Pact on 25 November 1936 and the Tripartite Pact on 27 September 1940.